-- Not only is my aqua sky can opener so pretty (it matches all my kitchen decor) but it actually works.
+- Not only is my aqua can opener so pretty (it matches all my kitchen decor) but it actually works well.
 I don’t know about you, but I can’t stand struggling with a can opener that doesn’t work.

 - These are the only oven mitts I use anymore.
 They fit me perfectly, the silicone keeps my hands cool and they’re easy to clean.
 I actually featured these awesome oven mitts in a post about My Favorite Aqua Kitchen Decor.

-- I pulled out my Pioneer Woman cutting board to keep my countertops safe from the heat of the hot baking dish.
+- I pulled out my cutting board to keep my countertops safe from the heat of the hot baking dish.

-- You can’t have Chicken a la King without serving it in regal fashion! ?
-I served mine on my Rachel Ray platters.
+- You can’t have Chicken a la King without serving it in regal fashion!
+I served mine on my aqua platters.

 My Own Version of Chicken a la King

 Bottom line is, we both love my mom’s version of Chicken a la King, even though it’s really not Chicken a la King, it’s more of a Chicken a la Peasant based on the ingredients it uses.

 So we decided to name it that!
 Chicken a la Peasant!
 Our version of Chicken a la King!
 It’s sad I know, but trust me it’s delicious!

 I broke the news to my sister last night and she laughed so hard!
 She suggests maybe my mom lost the second page to the recipe at some point!
 Who knows!
 In any case, I think you’ll be pleasantly surprised by how easy and delicious this recipe is.